jhowww/jhowww/README.md

-Enjoy developing java, rust, and go
+Enjoy developing with java, rust, and go.

 <!---
 Jhowww/Jhowww is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.